Justinian I: Cultural depictions

 In the Paradiso section of the Divine Comedy, Canto (chapter) VI, by Dante Alighieri, Justinian I is prominently featured as a spirit residing on the sphere of Mercury.
 The latter holds in Heaven the souls of those whose acts were righteous, yet meant to achieve fame and honor.
 Justinian's legacy is elaborated on, and he is portrayed as a defender of the Christian faith and the restorer of Rome to the Empire.
 Justinian confesses that he was partially motivated by fame rather than duty to God, which tainted the justice of his rule in spite of his proud accomplishments.
 In his introduction, "Cesare fui e son Iustinïano" ("Caesar I was, and am Justinian"), his mortal title is contrasted with his immortal soul, to emphasize that "glory in life is ephemeral, while contributing to God's glory is eternal", according to Dorothy L. Sayers.
 Dante also uses Justinian to criticize the factious politics of his 14th-century Italy, divided between Ghibellines and Guelphs, in contrast to the unified Italy of the Roman Empire.

 Justinian is a major character in the 1938 novel Count Belisarius, by Robert Graves.
 He is depicted as a jealous and conniving Emperor obsessed with creating and maintaining his own historical legacy.

-Justinian appears as a character in the 1939 time travel novel Lest Darkness Fall, by L. Sprague de Camp.
+Justinian appears as a character in the 1939 time-travel novel Lest Darkness Fall, by L. Sprague de Camp.

 The Glittering Horn: Secret Memoirs of the Court of Justinian was a novel written by Pierson Dixon in 1958 about the court of Justinian.

+In the 1968 West German–Italian historical drama film Kampf um Rom (English language title: The Last Roman) Justinian is played by Orson Welles.

+In the 1985 Soviet film Primary Russia Justinian is played by Innokenty Smoktunovsky.

+Justinian is a chief protagonist of Belisarius in Empire in Apocalypse by Robert Bruton (Legend Books 2023).
+The emperor's jealousy and envy of Belisarius eventually prompt him to undermine his best general.

 Justinian occasionally appears in the comic strip Prince Valiant, usually as a nemesis of the title character.

-Justinian is played by Innokenty Smoktunovsky in the 1985 Soviet film Primary Russia.

 Justinian's Crown is a historical artifact claimed by the Byzantine Empire in the popular 2020 computer strategy game Crusader Kings 3, by Paradox Development Studio.